Zoom In Disparities in Healthcare LLM Q&A: Conclusion

-We introduced \gls{wikids}, a multilingual benchmark for studying disparities across languages in healthcare question answering.
-By pairing popular user queries with language-specific Wikipedia evidence, we quantified how differences in encyclopedic coverage (e.g., structure, citations, and fact availability) manifest in model behavior.
-Our results show substantial differences across languages: LLMs often privilege English-centric evidence, while conditioning generation on source-language excerpts shifts grounding toward locally relevant knowledge.
-Taken together, these findings highlight a practical path for improving equity in multilingual healthcare Q\&A, explicitly anchor answers in the user’s language of reference rather than defaulting to English.
+We introduced MultiWikiHealthCare, a multilingual benchmark for studying disparities across languages in healthcare Q\&A. By pairing popular queries with language-specific Wikipedia evidence, we quantified how differences in coverage (e.g., structure, citations, and fact availability) shape model behavior.
+The results show substantial variability across languages: baseline LLMs often privilege EN-centric evidence, while conditioning generation on source-language excerpts shifts grounding toward locally relevant knowledge.
+These findings highlight a practical path for improving equity in multilingual healthcare Q\&A, explicitly anchor answers in the user’s language of reference rather than defaulting to EN. \\

-Future work will extend sources beyond Wikipedia to clinical and public health materials, adopt multilingual factuality metrics with native-speaker review, and scale to more data, languages, and multi-turn dialogue.